ldrobnik/10dlc/docs/10dlc.md

 :::

 :::warning
-Always provide complete, accurate, and up-to-date details during the registration.
+Always provide complete, accurate, and up-to-date details when registering your brand and campaign.
 The information you enter may affect message throughput.
 :::

 ## Registering a 10DLC brand